Showing posts sorted by date for query TEA. Sort by relevance Show all posts

 Understand Irritable Bowel Syndrome

-If you have a history of IBS, it is most likely that no one and I mean not even the most qualified physician out there, would have been able to fully understand your set of symptoms - that is the problem with IBS, it is highly symptomatic and very unpredictable.
-That is how complicated IBS can be but strangely, despite all the medicinal and guidance-based support, nobody really understands what the sufferer is put through.
-At this time, when the Corona scare is at its worst, you need to double-up your layers of protection to ensure a flare-up is prevented.
+If you have a history of IBS, it is most likely that no one, and I mean not even the most qualified physician out there, would have been able to fully understand your set of symptoms - that is the problem with IBS, it is highly symptomatic and very unpredictable.
+That is how complicated IBS can be, but strangely, despite all the medicinal and guidance-based support, nobody really understands what the sufferer is put through.
+At this time, when the coronavirus scare is at its worst, you need to double-up your layers of protection to ensure a flare-up is prevented.
 For starters, the Corona global pandemic is about a lot of cynical views around you - don't let this get you into that space where you start believing that the world is coming to an end.
-It looks like it but in reality, we will bounce back - everyday folks like you and me and the governments that are responsible for protecting us.
+It looks like it, but in reality, we will bounce back - everyday folks like you and me and the governments that are responsible for protecting us.
 Don't read too much into how much worse it can get.
-The idea is to control your anxiety levels on a daily basis since right now when the more normal Joe seems to be slightly frantic.
+The idea is to control your anxiety levels daily, since right now, when the more normal Joe seems to be slightly frantic.

 Work-from-Home Demands Better, Life-at-Home Behaviors [metabolism] Part 1